sabrinamerkin/sabrinamerkin.github.io/_posts/2024-05-19-NFL-Clustering.md

 ---

 ## Background
 While players in the National Football League are undoubtably athletic, their physical traits can vary significantly by position.
 Each year, the NFL Combine records physical and performance-based metrics for new athletes entering the NFL draft.
 These combine measurements allow scouts to further evaluate player prospects before drafting them.
 In this project, I explore the effectiveness of K-means clustering to identify player positions using NFL Combine data from 2000-2018.
+I also perform several tests to investigate an annual trend in the Cone Drill.

 ## Data Analysis
 Using a Python 3 kernel in Jupyter, we will load in the following libraries and dataset.